 - Issues assigned to your team

 - Most frequently occurring issues

 - The "Issues" dataset is only available in table visualization widgets and its disabled if you have other visualizations selected.

 Choosing "Releases (sessions, crash rates)" allows you to query properties specific to a release of your application, primarily session data.
 Choose this dataset if you want to display healthy, errored, and crashed sessions and crash rates for your releases or projects on your dashboard.
-This dataset isn't available for world map visualizations.
 Some example widgets using this dataset include:

 - Crash rates for your latest release

 The option to set columns is only available for table visualizations.